temporalio/proposals/enhanced-stack-trace-queries.md

    * Path to source file (absolute or relative).
    * When using a relative path, make sure all paths are relative to the same root.
    */
-  filepath: string;
+  filePath: string;
-  line: number;
-  column: number;
   /**
-   * function/goroutine/thread/greenlet/whatever name, if it exists.
-   * (Not sure if this will be used but doesn't hurt to have some more information) */ context?: string;
+   * If possible, SDK should send this, required for displaying the code location.
+   */
+  line?: number;
+  /**
+   * If possible, SDK should send this.
+   */
+  column?: number;
+  /**
+   * Function name this line belongs to (if applicable).
+   * Used for falling back to stack trace view.
+   */
+  functionName?: string;
 }

 export interface StackTrace {